The Duke Theatrical

 February 10 - 11, 2006:

 A Valentines treat and a fund raiser for church expansion.
-In a young cast ("Mayhem in Mayville") I play the only old character - Police Chief Cooper.
+"Mayhem in Mayville" has a young cast and I play the only old character - Police Chief Cooper.
 Those who come to this mystery dinner theater are overwhelmed by the level of the acting in it.
 And so am I, since I have been at all rehearsals and I think this play will be a bust.
 But it is a hit.
 A dark comedy, the audience on both nights is laughing and snickering from the opening lines.

 We will do this again.